vcc-csc212/sp21-archive/_docs/dds/dd1/dd1.md

 endfor
 ```

 The value of `T` can be automatically calculated by using a function.
-For example, `T` can be the average intensity, or the median of all pixels.
+For example, `T` can be either 1) the average intensity or 2) the median of all pixels.
 There are hundreds of different ways for calculating `T`, often involving statistical measures.

 ##### Local Thresholding